Akshay-Hegde/docs-for-pyrocms/docs/index.md

 ## How does it work?

-You will create a new folder in your module called __docs__.
+You will create a new folder in your module called <dfn>docs</dfn>.
 Within that folder you will create files like you would in a normal views folder.
+However, you have more flexibility by writing in different formats such as Markdown or Textile.

 ## Additional Tools